 After your surgery:

 You will be taken to a room where you can rest until you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
-A caregiver may remove your bandage soon after surgery to check your wound.
+Do not get out of bed until your healthcare provider says it is okay.
+A healthcare provider may remove your bandage soon after surgery to check your wound.
 You may need to wear a neck brace after your surgery.
 The brace will support your neck and hold it in the right position while you are healing.
-When caregivers see that you are not having any problems, you may be taken back to your hospital room.
+When healthcare providers see that you are not having any problems, you may be taken back to your hospital room.

 This is an area where your family and friends can wait until you are able to have visitors.
 Ask your visitors to provide a way to reach them if they leave the waiting area.

 - You cannot make it to your surgery.

 - You have new or worsening numbness or tingling in your arms or legs.